-Finding The Best 3-Channel Dash Cams Of 2024
+Detailed Comparison Of The Best 3-Channel Dash Cams

-A 3-channel (3CH) dash cam records to the front and rear of your car, and additionally, it has a camera facing the passenger cabin.
-This interior camera generally comes with infrared (IR) lights that allow it to record what’s going on in the car even at night, with the cabin light switched off.
+A 3-channel (3CH) dash cam not only records to the front and rear of your car, it also has a camera facing the passenger cabin.
+This interior camera has infrared (IR) lights that allow it to record what’s going on in the car even at night, with the cabin light switched off.

 Recording inside the car is incredibly useful for anyone working ride share, such as taxi and Uber drivers.
-But it can also be fun to record your family and friends on a road trip.
+Of course, it can also be fun to record your family and friends on a road trip.

-Furthermore, the interior camera also picks up some of the view through the side windows of the car, effectively giving you an extra angle of view for added security.
+As a plus, the interior camera picks up some of the view through the side windows of the car, especially during the day.
+So it effectively gives you an extra angle of view for added security.

-In this article, we compare four of the most popular 3-channel dash cams available in 2024.
+In this article, we’ll compare four of the most popular and effective 3-channel dash cams on the market as of spring 2025.

 At A Glance